 The HITRUST CSF & ISO 27001/ NIST 800-53

 HITRUST recognizes the complex, global nature of the healthcare industry and the need for an industry-specific approach to information protection.
-Because of this, ISO/IEC 27001 and NIST SP 800-53 were chosen as the foundations from which the HITRUST CSF was built upon due to both being an international standard for information security.
+Because of this, ISO/IEC 27001 and NIST SP 800-53 were chosen as the foundations upon which the HITRUST CSF was built upon due to both being an international standard for information security.

 ISO 27001 differs from the HITRUST CSF, as ISO 27001 is not control-compliance based, but is instead a management/process model for the Information Management System that is assessed.
 One of the key differences between NIST 800-53 and the HITRUST CSF is that NIST 800-53 does not address the specific needs within the healthcare industry.
 While ISO 27001 and NIST 800-53 are both beneficial frameworks to demonstrate cybersecurity standards, they are not as comprehensive as HITRUST CSF.
 The HITRUST certification covers many more factors than ISO 27001 and NIST 800-53, making both certifications easily attainable under HITRUST CSF.

 The Federal Risk and Authorization Management Program (FedRAMP) serves to increase confidence in the security of cloud service providers (CSPs) utilized by the federal government.